-- Balsam is one of the most ‘in-your-face’ of the invasives and it could change the appearance of our countryside.
-Imagine, if you can, a re-write of Wordsworth’s poem:
+- Himalayan Balsam (HB) is one of the most ‘in-your-face’ of the invasives and can drastically change the appearance of our countryside.

 - It is actually fairly easy to tackle, needing no specialist skills or equipment and is only spread by seed.
 But what it does need is persistent pulling for a few years;

 - Left unattended, HB will quickly come to dominate an area, to the virtual exclusion of all native plants, and will draw away pollinators from them, so biodiversity reduces – at the cost of native species.
 Our native flora is not without attraction;

 - HB is an annual and, once it’s died back in the autumn, land is left bare and lacking in anything that will firmly bind the soil.
 Heavy winter rainfall and floods may result in soil being lost with silting up downstream (and balsam seeds being spread).